 We live in an advanced capitalist society in which we’re all pressured by TV, the internet, magazines and peer pressure to consume stuff daily – from clothing to cars, junk food to household items, the pressure to buy is unrelenting.
 As a result, many of us are in debt for having bought items we’ll never use or don’t really need at all.
 This can lead to serious anxiety about how to pay the bills, and even depression as we feel caught in a debt trap.
 Some people have developed an addiction to shopping, and only feel truly good when they’ve made a purchase, and then experience a profound low afterwards.

 Learning how to take a step back and think about the impact your spending habits makes on the planet and your bank balance will make you richer not only in monetary terms, but in personal ones, too – freeing yourself from the ties of material goods is truly a liberating experience, and spending money in a more productive way leads to deep satisfaction.

 Myself, I look at Rob Greenfield for inspiration, but if you need more motivation, set yourself a goal – for example, rather than spending money on yet another sweater you’ll never wear or a new phone when your old one is working fine, put that money aside for a long term goal: maybe it’s a visit to a friend in a far away country?
 Or a down payment on your own home?
 Or make investment in an ethical fund that will pay off great dividends in a few years?
 Even if it’s just treating yourself to a weekly massage session, there’s always something better you can do with your money than mindlessly consume material goods.

 I’ve already resolved to stick to these 8 resolutions.
-What will you be doing in 2016?
+How about you?
 We’d love to hear from you in the comments section!

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!